 What is the performance data that you can collect about writer performance?
 There are two types you can collect - Output data and performance and engagement data.

-Output data includes a number of articles, number of words, number of articles of each type and classification, etc. Performance and engagement data includes items like number of page views, number of social shares, number of comments, etc. and their breakdown by any of the classifiers.
-All this information needs to be aggregated by the author, in order to get meaningful insights.
+Output data includes several articles, number of words, number of articles of each type and classification, etc. Performance and engagement data includes items like number of page views, number of social shares, number of comments, etc. and their breakdown by any of the classifiers.
+All this information needs to be aggregated by the author, to get meaningful insights.

 The best place to get this data from is your CMS platform.
 Why?
 Your CMS is the only place that maintains the articles and the associated metadata - authors, categories, classifications, tags, etc. in one place.
 It also has access to the server logs including readers' request headers.